Part of our Best Pubs in London microsite. See if we've included your local.

-Were the drink choice a little more adventurous, this would have been higher up the list in our poll.
+Were the drink choice a little more adventurous, this very good pub might be deemed excellent.
 As it is, three or four common ales and a standard range of lagers are joined by a somewhat more playful wine list (a Romanian Pinot noir?).
 Sunday lunch was thoroughly splendid — the nut roast more of a nut mulch, but in a good way.

 Finally, a note on the staff, who went out of their way to accommodate the whims of our fussy toddler.
 Excellent service.